 These are things that we at TermLife2Go look for when helping our clients find the right policy out there.

-What are disadvantages of final expense insurance or burial life insurance?
+What are disadvantages of final expense insurance?

 Disadvantages that you are likely to see when reviewing the different options available are: